 Guidance on the National Ban on Evictions

-The Centers for Disease Control and Prevention (CDC) has placed a nationwide ban on evictions from September 4 to December 31, 2020.
-BUT this protection is NOT automatic.
-It only applies to tenants who cannot pay full rent or
+March 31, 2021.
+But this protection is NOT automatic.
+It only applies to tenants who cannot pay

-other housing payments because they have lost income or have very expensive medical bills.
+full rent or other housing payments because they have lost income or have expensive medical bills.

 To receive this protection, every adult in your household (18 or older) MUST: